arxarinze/Swipy/README.md

 A touch detection directive for AngularDart.
+Features include touch, swiping, panning, dragging and dropping.

 ## Usage